Neal/OpalX/README.md

 ## License

-PebbLIFX is available under the MIT license.
+PebblFX is available under the MIT license.
 See the LICENSE file for more info.